outware/fastlane-plugin-cerberus/blog/BLOG.md

 ## Motivation

-We use [Bitbucket], [Jenkins], [Jira], [HockeyApp], and [TestFlight].
+We use [Bitbucket], [Jenkins], [Jira], [HockeyApp], and [TestFlight] as part of our development pipeline.

 Using these disparate tools came at a cost.

-The tools operated in silos and exchanged very little information with each other.
+They operated in silos and exchanged very little information with each other.
 This made handover of a story from developer to QA to product owner that much harder.
 Precious project time was being spent on chasing other people and waiting for builds to complete.

 We took a look at our toolchain and identified areas where information was being lost in transit.